 "My greatest desire is to create a space where it feels safe to share and process those areas of life that keep client’s stuck, depressed, anxious and unsettled."

-I began my formal education with a Bachelor of Arts through the University of Saskatchewan, and then proceeded to spend a number of years as an administrator.
-During this time, I got married, had three children in a very short time span, and moved a fair amount, so life was full!
-After 10 years, our marriage ended, and I found myself in a formal counselling relationship for the first time.
-My counsellor was understanding, empathetic, and yet pushed me to learn things about myself I had never acknowledged before, and to effect change in my life and how I did relationships.
+I began my pursuit of a career in counselling after my first marriage of 10 years ended in divorce.
+I found myself in a formal counselling relationship for the first time.
+My counsellor was understanding, empathetic, and yet pushed me to learn things about myself I had never acknowledged before, and to make changes in my life and how I did relationships.
+He helped me to find healing from an abusive marriage and broken dreams.
 This sparked a desire in me to be able to help others the way that he helped me.

-I love learning, and have participated in a number of additional clinically and scientifically proven training opportunities throughout my education.
-Along with my degree, I have also achieved Level II of Observed and Experiential Integration therapy; Level 2 Training in Gottman Method Couples Therapy, an externship in Emotionally Focused Therapy for couples and received training with When Love Hurts (a domestic violence group therapy).
+I love learning, and in addition to having obtained my Masters of Art, Counselling Psychology, I have participated in a number of clinically and scientifically proven training opportunities throughout my education.
+I have achieved Level II of Observed and Experiential Integration therapy; Level 2 Training in Gottman Method Couples Therapy, an externship in Emotionally Focused Therapy for couples and received training with When Love Hurts (a domestic violence group therapy).

 "I believe that I can help you with a holistic and empathetic yet straightforward approach to therapy."